xpucko/codewars/README.md

+# Some problems from CodeWars that I was solving as an exercise.
-# The description of each problem is in the file in the form of a comment.
+## The description of the problems is in the files in a form of a comment.